facebookresearch/fairseq/examples/hokkien/README.md

       Hirofumi Inaguma and
       Sravya Popuri and
       Changhan Wang and
       Juan Pino and
       Wei-Ning Hsu and
       Ann Lee",
 }
 ```

 ## License

-The released models and TAT-S2ST dataset are under NC-BY-CC 4.0.
+The released models and TAT-S2ST dataset are under [CC-BY-NC 4.0](../../LICENSE.model).